-St Petersburg explosion: One person killed and 15 injured in cafe blast
+St Petersburg explosion: One person killed and at least six injured in cafe blast

 00:35

-St Petersburg explosion: One person killed and 15 injured in cafe blast
+St Petersburg explosion: One person killed and at least 16 injured in cafe blast

-One person was killed and six injured in an explosion that took place in a cafe in Russia’s St Petersburg.
+One person was killed and 16 injured in an explosion that took place in a cafe in Russia’s St Petersburg.

 The blast took place on Sunday (2 April), according to Russia’s emergency services.